cdapio/cdap/docs/developer-guide/source/query.rst

 CDAP JDBC driver integration with SquirrelSQL .............................................
 *SquirrelSQL* is a simple JDBC client which allows to execute SQL queries over a variety of relational databases.
-Here is how we can add the CDAP JDBC driver inside *SquirrelSQL*:
+Here is how we can add the CDAP JDBC driver inside *SquirrelSQL*.

 #.
 Open the ``Drivers`` pane, located on the far left corner of *SquirrelSQL*.
 #.
 Click the ``+`` icon of the ``Drivers`` pane.